Christian Bréchot, MD, PhD

 Linman Li, MBA, MPH, PMP, CPH

-Vice President of Operations and Partnership
+Vice President of Operations and Partnerships

 Linman Li manages development and operational activities for GVN.
 She leads in strategic business development, contracting, partnership scoping and management in both public and private sectors as well as promoting GVN globally.